-Similarly, the helmets must resist chemical attack by solvents and petrochemicals associated with motorsports.
+Similarly, the helmets must resist chemical attack by bodily fluids as well as solvents and chemicals associated with motorsports.
 This capacity may be tested by applying a solvent mix before further conditioning and testing.

 Full face helmets provide a measure of facial protection in addition to the impact protection generally sought.
 The principle feature of a full face helmet is a chin bar that extends forward to cover the jaw area converting the facial opening into a visual port.

 Frequently, a face shield is also provided so that the wearer's face is completely covered.